Read This First

 Prompt 3: It also seems that what is called spiritual is often conflated with the emotions which seem only to be immaterial.
 Please comment on this.

-The section works by contrast: Conflation of the Spiritual and the Immaterial as a load-bearing piece, Emotional Experience and Spirituality as a load-bearing piece, and Example to Illustrate as a test case.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Conflation of the Spiritual and the Immaterial as a load-bearing piece, Emotional Experience and Spirituality as a load-bearing piece, and Example to Illustrate as a test case.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Conflation of the Spiritual and the Immaterial distinct from Emotional Experience and Spirituality.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Conflation of the Spiritual and the Immaterial distinct from Emotional Experience and Spirituality.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 This middle step prepares a profound sense.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.

-At this stage, the gain is not memorizing the conclusion but learning to think with Commonalities, Differences, and Dependencies, Explanation, and Material, Immaterial, and Spiritual.
+Treat Commonalities, Differences, and Dependencies, Explanation, and Material, Immaterial, and Spiritual as handles, not slogans.
 The charitable version of the argument should be kept alive long enough for the real weakness to become visible.
 The metaphysical pressure is to distinguish what must be true, what may be true, and what language merely makes easy to imagine.

 Spiritual experiences are often accompanied by intense emotions (awe, peace, ecstasy).
 These emotions can lead individuals to perceive a spiritual dimension, as they feel transcendent and profound.